denten-books/plain-text/main.md

 manipulate the machine's "blocks," "handles," "terminal blades," and "plungers [@goldberg_controller_1915]."
-Early paper-based storage media, from Morse-code based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punchcards that powered weaving looms, player pianos, and census tabulators coupled message and control.
+Early paper-based storage media, from Morse-code based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch-cards that powered weaving looms, player pianos, and census tabulators coupled message and control.
 The era of ticker tape punch cards can be thought to end with the introduction the mass-market introduction of IBM Magnetic Tape/Selectric Typewriter in 1964.